nidhish17/gravityBlu/Readme.md

   - SABR forcing error
   - formats skipped due to SABR

+- [ ] updater.exe opens with console (was used to debug) use --windowed flag and remove the console

 ## Missing Features
 - currently you cannot download age restricted videos